 Imagine a school where intellectual and physical adventures are the possibility.
 Imagine a place where one’s mind is challenged and stretched as you learn, the scope of community is broadened, and the outdoors is a landscape of opportunity – where friends are made for a lifetime; where you discover you have the courage to go beyond your reach, to see yourself from a different perspective.
 Imagine a school where excellence is valued and learning is fun.
 This is the Westwood Way.

-We are an International Baccalaureate World School, implementing the IB Middle Years Programme (MYP) and the IB Diploma Programme (DP), with a Montessori foundation.
+We are an International Baccalaureate World School, implementing the IB Diploma Programme (DP), with a Montessori foundation.
 At The Westwood School, students engage in Montessori from Toddler through Upper Elementary (two years old through 6th Grade) under fully-trained lead guides.
-These Montessori foundations carry through High School, and beginning in 7th Grade students enter the International Baccalaureate Programmes as they progress towards their internationally acclaimed diploma.
+These Montessori foundations carry through High School, and beginning in 11th Grade students enter the International Baccalaureate Programme as they progress towards their internationally acclaimed diploma.

 For more information or to visit our campus.
 Please call us at the Main Office (972) 239-8598.